algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

  |4 (Low) | - There is an insufficient or unclear error message, which has minimum impact on product use.

 ## 4.6 Test Metrics
-  The table mentions several metrics and processes related to tracking defects (bugs or issues) during testing:
+  The table mentions several metrics and processes related to tracking bugs during testing:

   | Report | Metrics | Frequency |
   |---|---|---|